Click on a landmark to read more information and it and the art it inspired.

 Traditional name: Pmurlangkinya

 Palm Valley is situated 25 kms South of Hermannsburg.
-It is famous for it’s cabbage palms which are the survivors of a prehistoric past when the region was covered by rainforest.
+It is renowned for it’s cabbage palms which are the survivors of a prehistoric past when the region was covered by rainforest.
 During the 1920s Palm Valley became a popular tourist attraction and was depicted by Albert Namatjira in some of his first artworks on mulga wood.
 Western Arrarnta people call this place ‘Pmurlangkinya’ which means ‘deserted camp’.

 Twin Ghost Gums